 Who We Are

-South Shore Crush, founded in 2020, is a club basketball program playing its league and tournament season each spring and spring and summer.
-We formed a 14U girls team to start, with plans to expand to other age groups — and add boys teams — in the years ahead.
+South Shore Crush, founded in 2020, is a club basketball program playing its league and tournament season each spring and summer.
+We formed a 14U girls team to start.
+In 2022, we will be offering boys and girls high school teams, accepting players who will be freshmen, sophomores, juniors or seniors in 2022-23.
 While we are proudly based in Milwaukee’s South Shore, players come from across the area, and we welcome anyone looking for an affordable and accessible opportunity to build their child’s life, and basketball, skills in the offseason.

 Cost will not be a barrier to playing for Crush.
 Our fee is a fraction of the $500, $1,000 or more many programs charge.
 Our valued sponsors help keep costs low, paying for tournaments, uniforms and more.